 The CloseTrace function closes a trace processing session that was created with OpenTrace.

-ETW_APP_DECLSPEC_DEPRECATED ULONG WMIAPI CloseTrace( TRACEHANDLE TraceHandle );
+ETW_APP_DECLSPEC_DEPRECATED ULONG WMIAPI CloseTrace( [in] TRACEHANDLE TraceHandle );

 Handle to the trace processing session to close.
 The OpenTrace function returns this handle.

 If the function succeeds, the return value is ERROR_SUCCESS.